bookofproofs/bookofproofs.github.io/_sources/history/20th-century/velez-rodriguez.md

 title: Velez-Rodriguez, Argelia
 born: 1936
 died: 0
-keywords: Cuban-American, mathematics, educators, PhD, curriculum, textbooks, technology
+keywords: argelia velez-rodriguez,velez-rodriguez
-description: Cuban-American mathematician Argelia Velez-Rodriguez earned a PhD in Math, developing a curriculum and textbooks, using tech to enhance math education and spearheading initiatives for underserved communities.
+description: Argelia Velez-Rodriguez is a Cuban-American mathematician and educator.
+She was the first Black woman to earn a doctorate in mathematics in Cuba.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---